Spring Clean Your Skincare Routine: The Best Place To Shop For Clean Beauty Brands

 Spring is the one season that in my mind truly encompasses new beginnings.
-The air literally smells new, the trees and flowers are all blooming, and there is a whole lot of new energy floating around that just makes people feel good.
-We feel motivated to clean the spaces we live in like they have never been cleaned before, and assess things in our life that are either bringing us purpose or not, and remove those pieces from our spaces that are not.
+The air literally smells new, the trees and flowers are all blooming, and there is a whole lot of positive energy floating around that just makes people feel good.
+We feel motivated to clean the spaces we live in like they have never been cleaned before, and assess the things in our life that are either bringing us purpose and aligning with our needs — or not.

 Whats worse is that many of the chemicals that are found in our personal care products today have been known to cause harmful effects on our bodies, and can negatively impact our endocrine system (which regulates our hormones), and lead to other more serious health conditions.

-If that isn't reason enough, I honestly do not know what it.
+If that isn't reason enough to switch to clean beauty products, I honestly do not know what it.

 I truly believe that absolutely every person, on every budget can take steps to reduce the amount they are being exposed to harmful toxins, and it just starts with a little education.
-There are so many wonderful free resources, and generally affordable companies out there that are doing things right, and they need to be supported.
+There are so many wonderful free resources, and generally affordable companies out there that are doing things right, it just is about knowing what to look for.

 Also, it's important to not get overwhelmed when you decide to make a change in your personal care products to reduce your chemical exposure.
 It does not need to happen over night, and small changes over time really do have the potential to make a large impact.

 Not all “toxic” ingredients are created equal, and while some ingredients may not be 100% clean, that doesn’t mean that all ingredients are equally harmful.

 To get started I always recommend beginning with the four big offenders:

 Parabens: Commonly found in haircare and skincare products that act as a preservative to inhibit spoilage.
 Known to cause endocrine disruption, which can increase risk of breast cancer and reproductive toxicity.